 - People escaping domestic violence.

 - People with a drug or alcohol problem.

 - People who have recently come out of prison.

 - People with a mental health problem.

 The Isle of Wight Council, as data controller, will process your personal information in accordance with the Data Protection Act 1998.
-The council’s Data Protection Officer is Helen Miles and can be contacted by email to: firstname.lastname@example.org or by letter to, County Hall, High Street, Newport, IW, PO30 1UD.
+The council’s Data Protection Officer can be contacted by email to: firstname.lastname@example.org or by letter to, County Hall, High Street, Newport, IW, PO30 1UD.